cs100/template-lab-02-git-flow/README.md

 ## The Importance of Effective Branching

-In the Git lab, we learned that branching is used when developers want to change code without having conflicts commit after commit.
-When working on a team, it is wise to separate what someone is working on by making a branch unique to that addition or edit.
-When that team member finishes their part, they can then merge back into the master or main development branch.
+In the Git lab, you learned that branching is used when developers want to change code without having to deal with conflicts between other contributors.
+When working on a team, it is wise to separate what each person is working on (and often each feature that person is working on) by making a branch unique to that change or set of changes.
+When that team member finishes their part, they can then merge back into the master or main development branch to signify that it is complete and should be part of the code everyone uses moving forward.

 Before branching, let's do some preliminary work.
 For the purpose of a future exercise, one partner should create a file named `c-count.h` and add the following code.